DragoniteSpam/GameMakerTutorialTutorial/README.md

 You can type your request for knowledge into a search engine like Google and you'll probably find a suitable tutorial pretty easily (assuming one exists).

 You might also consider looking for an index on common questions related to your query.
-Sometimes you can find threads on places such as the GameMaker forums or reddit or the Food Network which serve as a compendium for resources on common questions centered around a theme.
+Sometimes you can find threads on places such as the GameMaker forums or reddit or the Food Network which serve as a hub for resources on common questions centered around a theme.
 Be wary that, while convenient, these hubs are [sometimes not regularly maintained](https://www.reddit.com/r/gamemaker/wiki/index) and there's a good chance that there are other tutorials and resources available that are not listed.

 ### Following the Tutorial